-With Sqware Peg as SOPA’s Salesforce implementation partner, Gandhi’s team brought the new platform online in just four months.
+With Simplus as SOPA’s Salesforce implementation partner, Gandhi’s team brought the new platform online in just four months.
 He credits the speedy resolution of this project on two things: trust and partnership.

-“Sqware Peg were the digital agency that helped us implement this, and it was all done through engagement, bringing the business on the journey with us,” says Gandhi.
-“We didn’t do this to the business we did this with the business.”
+“Simplus Australia were the digital agency that helped us implement this, and it was all done through engagement, bringing the business on the journey with us,” says Gandhi.
+“We didn’t do this to the business—we did this with the business.”

-From area managers to partners, key staff from every section of SOPA were involved at every stage of the implementation, using discovery work, two-week sprints, keeping managers across the business involved at every stage of the build and the User Acceptance Testing.
+From area managers to partners, key staff from every section of SOPA were involved at every stage of the implementation, using discovery work and two-week sprints to keep managers across the business involved at every stage of the build and the User Acceptance Testing.

 Before the new platform came online, gathering data was a gruelling process, with monthly reports taking four days to generate; now, data is available cross platform and in real-time.